fcole90/fcole90.github.io/about.md

 description: null
 published: true
 ---
+## Me
+Master student in Machine Learning and Data Mining at Aalto University, Espoo, Finland.

+## Website
 This static website is hosted trough GitHub pages and uses the following:

 - Jekyll, to generate the static website itself;